Well+Good is always collecting stretches for aching muscles, and here, we now present you with the best of the best.

 3. For foot pain: downward dog

-Earlier this year, Jackie Sutera, DPM, a podiatrist with Vionic Labs, blew our minds when she told us that foot pain tends to originate from the calf muscles.
+Jackie Sutera, DPM, a podiatrist with Vionic Labs, blew our minds when she told us that foot pain tends to originate from the calf muscles.
 "I would argue that calf stretches are the most important for the overall foot," she says.
 "This will lengthen and loosen both the Achilles and plantar fascia—two very important structures that will cause inability to walk properly and pain if there is a problem."
-With that said, she told us that downward dog pose (adho mukha shvanasana) is one of the best stretches for the tricky muscles on the opposite side of the shins.
+With that said, she told us that yoga's downward dog pose (adho mukha shvanasana in Sanskrit) is one of the best stretches for these tricky muscles.

 To try downward dog, come to your hands and knees and tuck your toes.
-Push through your heels to lift you hips, straighten your legs, and point your tail bone to the sky.
+Push through your heels to lift your hips, straighten your legs, and point your tailbone to the sky.
 Gently push your heels toward the ground to really feel the magic of the calf stretch, and slightly bend your knees if your hamstrings are tight.

 Here's the right way to downward dog:

 If you spend most days sitting, your hips are probably screaming by 5 p.m.
 To help them out (and ensure you get up from your desk at least once today), stand up for Warrior I pose (virabhadrasana I in Sanskrit; aka the ultimate after-work stretch).

 Place your right foot forward and your left foot back, bringing your feet as wide as your hips for stabilization.
 Bend your front knee while leaving your back leg straight.
 Stretch your arms up to the ceiling and hold for 20 seconds then switch sides.
 Beware: Warrior I is definitely not an easy stretch, but it's an effective one.